VidCoin/VidCoin-AdobeAir-ANE/README.md

 To update, simply remove the old version of the .ane from the project, and add the new .ane file.

+##Additional Informations

+###Deprecations
+Versions **1.4.0 and before** have been partly disabled.
+For the maximum compatibilty, make sure your app runs the latest version available.

 ###Table of compatibility

 | ANE version  | Packaged iOS SDK version | Packaged Android SDK versions |